A Roman Catholic apology in 2000

 It was approved by Pope John Paul II, and was written by Cardinal Ratzinger,

-John Paul II's successor as pope.
+who followed John Paul II as pope.

 Many leaders of the Vatican Curia opposed his action, being concerned that a confession of past errors might cause many